Pazoia/Wiki-Project-Backend/README.md

 > ### Application notes

 - I choose to use SQLite3 for the database for this project.
 My reasoning to use SQLite3 was that it is a light weight database, and as this is a project that is not going to demand too much from the database or hold any sensitive data I believe SQLite3 is sufficient.
-It also makes reviewing and testing the tech test easier as the database gets created on initialising the flask server.
+It also makes creating the database easier as the database gets created on initialising the flask server.

 ---